automata-network/multiprover-avs-operator-setup/mainnet/README.md

 #### Restaking on Ethereum Mainnet

->💡 **Skip ahead if you have already restake on Ethereum** Make sure that the wallet corresponding to the **EcdsaKeyFile** holds enough ETH or LST
+>💡 **Skip ahead if you have already restake on Ethereum**

->💡 Make sure you are operating on [app.eigenlayer.xyz](https://app.eigenlayer.xyz/).

 >💡 Please refer to [FAQ #2](https://www.notion.so/Automata-Multi-Prover-AVS-Mainnet-Operator-Guide-c97ce084638e47038a00123946045859?pvs=21) if you encounter `Operator does not meet minimum stake requirement for quorum` error.